plewis/plewis.github.io/phylogenetics/papers.md

 Moore, B. R., S. Hohna, M. R. May, B. Rannala, and J. P. Huelsenbeck.
 2016.
 [Critically evaluating the theory and performance of Bayesian analysis of macroevolutionary mixtures.](https://doi.org/10.1073/pnas.1518659113) PNAS 113:9569-9574.

 Muse, S. 1995. evolutionary analyses of DNA sequences subject to constraints on secondary structure.
 Genetics, 139(3), 1429–1439. (secondary structure model)

-Muse, S. V., and B. S. Gaut.
-1994.
-A likelihood approach for comparing synonymous and nonsynonymous substitution rates, with application to the chloroplast genome.
-Molecular Biology and Evolution, 11, 715-724.

 Ota, R., P. J. Waddell, M. Hasegawa, H. Shimodaira, and H. Kishino.
 2000.
 Appropriate likelihood ratio tests and marginal distributions for evolutionary tree models with constraints on parameters.
 Molecular Biology and Evolution 17:798-803.
 (LRT border case correction)